houcemlaw/k8s-vcluster/README.md

 Bootstrap a local `Ubunto 22.04` or `Debian 12` **2 nodes** Kubernetes cluster using Vagrant.
 This project aim to help quickly bootstrap a k8s training cluster for testing, devolpment or training purposes.

+## What does `k8s-vcluster` application do ?

+`k8s-vcluster` will :
+- create a 2 nodes kubernetes cluster: a control plane `controlplane` and a worker node `node01`
+- install and configure `containerd`
+- deploy a network plugin (`weavenet`)
+- configure and deploy the k8s cluster:
+  - initialize the `controlplane`
+  - join `node01` to the cluster

 ## Prerequisites

 Please go ahead and install these two components from their official website.